jflamy/owlcms4/owlcms-docker/README.md

 The command below does these steps.

-You need to have Docker desktop configured, and DOCKER_REG environment variable set to `owlcms`.
+You need to have Docker desktop configured, and DOCKER_REG environment variable set to `owlcms` to match the github account that would ultimately store the image.
 The docker desktop daemon should be running in insecure mode, listening to port 2375 without TLS.

 ```bash
 mvn -Dmaven.test.skip=true -P production -pl owlcms-docker -am package